AmberELEC/website/docs/Arcade.md

 If you don't want to use a full set of roms, you can create your own romset that only contains some of the games in the full romset.
 In fact, you can create a romset that contains just the roms needed to play a single game.

 One popular type of romset is 1G1R, or "One Game One Rom".
 This is a set that only contains one version of each game so that your list isn't cluttered up by clones and different game versions.
 These romsets still need to work with the emulator you're running, so the easiest way to get a 1G1R romset is to start with a full romset and use a [romset management tool](#romset-management-tools) and a parent/clone dat to filter it down.

+TLDR; any collection of roms is a "romset".
+Romsets are emulator specific.

 ### Dat Files